 Kansas Industrial Training (KIT) – KIT provides direct financial assistance for workforce training programs for companies creating new jobs, including pre-employment and on-the-job training.

-Kansas Industrial Retraining (KIR) – KIR provides direct financial assistance for Kansas companies to retrain their existing workforce on new technology or production activities.
+Kansas Industrial Retraining (KIR) – KIR provides direct financial assistance for Kansas companies that are retraining their existing workforce or restructuring their workforce on new technology or production activities.

 Property Tax Incentives